Belloabraham121/AirDrop/README.md

    ```

 3. Run the script:
+   Before runing node merkle.js go to the `package.json` and add `"type": "modules"`  then run

    ```
    node merkle.js
    ```
+   After running it remove it from your `package.json`

 4. The script will output the Merkle root and generate a `proofs.json` file.